Required Reading

 Use SIS to register for the courses listed below.
 General education or elective courses should complete your full-time enrollment.

-BSN Required Fall Courses
+BSN Required Spring Courses

 Second Year

-• NUIP 2420: Pathophysiology I (3 credits)
+• NUIP 2311: REAL I (2 credits)

 Third Years